ws1994/shanwang.github.io/_pages/about.md

 - **Sep.
 2025** One paper on Tor Anonymity has been accepted by **IEEE S&P 2026**!

 - **Sep.
-2025** I will serve as a Guest Editor for IET Communications's Special Issue "[Safeguarding the Communication and Networking for AIoT Systems](https://ietresearch.onlinelibrary.wiley.com/hub/journal/17518636/homepage/call-for-papers/si-2025-001208)"!
+2025** I will serve as a Guest Editor for IET Communications, Special Issue "[Safeguarding the Communication and Networking for AIoT Systems](https://ietresearch.onlinelibrary.wiley.com/hub/journal/17518636/homepage/call-for-papers/si-2025-001208)"!

 - **Sep.
 2025** I will serve as a TPC member for IEEE International Conference on Parallel and Distributed Systems (ICPADS) 2025!